afarabi97/hellogit/charts/suricata/README.md

     {
       "type": "checkbox",
       "default_value": false,
-      "description": "Enable writing PCAPs (do not enable this and Moloch PCAP at the same time)", "trueValue": true,
+      "description": "Enable writing PCAPs (do not enable this and Arkime PCAP at the same time)", "trueValue": true,
       "falseValue": false,
       "name": "pcapEnabled"